masenka31/EastBlockTest/content/contact/_index.md

 ![](/images/hug.JPG)

-## Wanna join us?
+## Wanna join the team?

-The tryout call is closed already as we've had our first tryouts with all players and our new coaches: Valerio Iani and Lukáš Barborik.
+The tryout call is closed already as we've had our first tryouts with all players and our new coaches.

-If you want to play with us, get in touch on Instagram and look out for a new tryout season.
-We will post a simple tryouts questionaire to see who's interested in playing in the next season.
+Want to play with us next season?
+Follow us on Instagram, or get in touch privately with the captains.
+We will publish a short questionaire after the season where you can apply :)